-This requires working mode and not page layout mode
+This requires working mode and not page layout mode.

-Section slicing of the model to create graphs of results is to be done with the model lying orthogonal to the screen.
+Section slicing of the model to create graphs of results must be done with the model lying orthogonal to the screen.

-• Press the Home button to ensure that the model is viewed correctly.

-- Ensure the Snap to grid button is selected and a grid size of 10 is specified. - Click the OK button.
+- Press the Home button to ensure that the model is viewed correctly. - Ensure the Snap to grid button is selected and a grid size of 10 is specified. - Click the OK button.

-Click and drag the cursor as shown (at the X=40 location) to define a section slice through the handle of the spanner where it joins the jaws.
+• With reference to the following image, click and drag the at the X=40 location to define a section slice through the handle of the spanner where it joins the jaws.